 The .357 Sig round is derived from the case of the .40 S&W, necked-down and slightly elongated.
-This bottlenecked case design makes the .357 Sig exceptionally reliable at feeding in semi-automatic firearms.
+This bottlenecked case design makes .357 Sig ammunition exceptionally reliable when feeding in semi-automatic firearms.

 While the original ammunition utilized a .357 diameter bullet, the design was quickly revised to utilize .355 caliber (9mm) bullets which are typically shorter than standard 9mm bullets due to the length of the case neck.
 Most bullets used in .357 Sig are truncated cones, whether FMJ or hollow-point.

 Common weights for .357 Sig projectiles are 115-grain, 125-grain and 147-grain.
 The heavier bullets are capable of exceeding 1200 feet per second muzzle velocity out of common barrel lengths, while the heavier bullets can reach over 1600 feet per second.
 Muzzle energy for the various loadings ranges from just below 500 foot-lbs to over 600 foot-lbs.